prioritizr/wdpar/cran-comments.md

 Dear CRAN maintainers,

-This version fixes compatibility issues with recent changes to the Protected Planet website which hosts the data.
+This version fixes an issue that prevented users from downloading data on slow internet connections due to false reports of no internet connection.

 Thank you,